austinkmassey/crisp/BACKLOG.md

 # Crisp CLI Backlog

-## Environment Management
+## Environment

-Users can activate and deativate project specific crisp environments in their shell.
+Users can activate and deactivate project specific crisp environments in their shell.

 ### Activate Environment